Kwessler93/sqlalchemy-challenge/README.md

 Once my queries were created, I created the code that would run the app.
 The code for the app can be found in the app.py file.

+The home page for the app has five options for queries that can be run.
+Here is a screenshot of the home page:

+The first query that can be run, /api/v1.0/precipitation, is the precipitation analysis for the previous year.
+Here is a screenshot of the results:

+The second query, /api/v1.0/stations, provides a list of all of  the stations.
+Here is a screenshot:

+The third query, /api/v1.0/tobs, returns a list of the temperature observations for the most active station for the previous year.
+Here is a screenshot:

+The fourth query, /api/v1.0/<start>, returns the minimum, average, and maximum temperature for whatever date is specified as the start date.
+Here is the results of the query when the start date entered is 2016-08-23:

+The last query, /api/v1.0/<start>/<end>, provides the minimum, average, and maximum temperature for whatever date range is specified.
+Here are the results for the query when the start date is 2017-08-01 and the end date is 2017-08-23: